brh55/shortcut.css/README.md

 # HackCSS.css
 [![Build Status](https://travis-ci.org/brh55/HackCSS.svg)](https://travis-ci.org/brh55/HackCSS)
 [![devDendencies Status](https://david-dm.org/brh55/hackcss/dev-status.svg)](https://david-dm.org/brh55/hackcss#info=devDependencies)

-*Don't fight with CSS, style with it*
+*Don't fight with CSS, style with it.*

 `HackCSS.css` is a straightfoward library for hackathons to fix typical CSS issues designed for CSS newcomers.

 This framework is built on these principles:
-- AIEM - ACTION__IDENTIFIER-ELEMENT-MODIFIER Class Name Convention
+- AIEM - `ACTION__IDENTIFIER-ELEMENT-MODIFIER` Class Name Convention
-- Behavior driven class names (ie: center-this, fix-this-width, etc) for easy to remember names
+- Behavior driven class names _(ie: center-this, fix-this-width, etc)_ for easy to remember names
-- Hackathon specific requirements (quick styling, teams lacking designers, time constraints, quick implementation, etc)
+- Hackathon specific requirements _(quick styling, teams lacking designers, time constraints, quick implementation, etc)_

 ## How do we use this? !@#$?
 1. Download the dist/css/hackCSS.min.css file and place it in your project folder.
 After, create a link to within the head of your html.